 - Announce your plans and share with your community how others can join you on GDD

-Registration for Good Deeds Day 2020 is open- let us know how you’ll be doing good on March 29th, 2020 here!
+Registration for Good Deeds Day 2022 is open- let us know what you’ll be doing good on April 3, 2022 here!

 Continue reading the Good Deeds Day Blog for inspiration on how you can incorporate doing good into your routine!